GaneshKolt/edge_computing/README.md

 4. To run the application front end `npm start`

-5. You should then be able to capture images of bananas, apples, and oranges which will register in the price UI.
+5. You should then be able to capture images of Toothpaste, Boost, Dark Fantasy of various sizes which will register in the price UI.
 The initial inference usually takes longer than subsequent images, so bear that in mind.

 ## Docker Build Instructions
 Follow the instructions below to build this docker container and run the app.
 Please have a look at the [Docker documentation](https://docs.docker.com/) for further details.